Organization

 Community Focus

-East Asian, WA, American (US), Asian, Asian American, Japanese, Japanese American Location
+East Asian, WA, Asian, Japanese

 Community Focus

-East Asian, WA, Asian, Japanese Location
+East Asian, WA, Asian, Japanese

-Tacoma, WA The Asia-Northwest Cultural Education Association (ANCEA) is a registered non-profit corporation.
+The Asia-Northwest Cultural Education Association (ANCEA) is a registered non-profit corporation.
 Every year, ANCEA participates in various cultural and educational events.
 Sakura-Con is ANCEA's main event and realization of the ANCEA mission to educate about Asian Culture, with a focus on Japanese Animation, Comics, Gaming and Cultural Arts.
 Japan.

 Sakura-Con is the oldest and most well-attended anime convention in the Pacific Northwest.
 Sakura-Con features cultural exploration and education through traditional and contemporary media, arts and entertainment.
 Sakura-Con includes: musical performances, Guest of Honor participation, discussion panels, games, contests (costumes and skit performances), theaters, traditional Asian arts and an exhibitors' hall for the sale of Anime related merchandise by third party vendors.